 It could be argued that the entire tomb of Carlo Marsuppini might resemble a dramatic performance: as the illusionary curtain rises the observer suddenly sees a “scenography” carved in marble and the “stage actors” emerge to intact a drama commemorating an important figure in the history of Florence.
 This striking “theatrical aspect” of Desiderio da Settignano’s tomb is completely absent in Bernardo Rossellino’s tomb of Leonardo Bruni.

 Summing up, one can emphasize that both Renaissance tombs discussed here, despite their close proximity and compositional parallels, bear significant differences.
 Certainly Desiderio da Settignano’s tomb deliberately echoes that of Bernardo Rossellino, however the first differs from the latter as regards to the details, the forms of carvings, and the background.
 Whereas the tomb of Leonardo Bruni may be regarded as a Roman inspired triumphal arch revived in Renaissance Florence, the tomb of Carlo Marsuppini on the contrary seems to be a “dramatic performance” created in means of sculpture and mural painting.

-- Anne Markham, Desiderio da Settignano and the Workshop of Bernardo Rossellino, in: The Art Bulletin, 45 (1963)/1.
+A. Markham, Desiderio da Settignano and the Workshop of Bernardo Rossellino, in: The Art Bulletin, 45 (1963), p.
+1.